 What then happens when the diagram is viewed in perspective, as in the original picture?
 Because of the perspective, the shaded triangle in our right hand figure is always three times the area of the smallest triangle and one third of the largest hence the inspiration for the dialogue.

-The exploration continues however, because it is very natural for mathematicians to generalise.
+Our exploration continues however, because it is very natural for mathematicians to generalise.
 If you divide the edges of a triangle in the ratios of : 1, : 1 and : 1 respectively, then the ratio of the areas of the inner and outer triangles turns out to be